Interesting Facts About Anchorage Alaska that take you from those humble beginnings as a rugged tent city, to today's modern town.

 It's official… The American Water Works tells us that Anchorage enjoys some of the best tasting drinking water in America.
 And that's a fact.

-Mike of Anchorage Memories recalls a trip to Texas one summer when he opened the refrigerator at his grandmother's house and was surprised to see a pitcher of water.
+Mike of Anchorage Memories recalls a trip to Texas one summer when he opened the refrigerator at his grandmother's house and spotted a pitcher of water.

 “Why do you have a pitcher of water in the refrigerator?” ask Mike.